mocon/autodoc/README.md

 # Autodoc Test

-An experiment to parse comments from Scss source code, and use the output to automatically generate:
+A script that parses JSdoc-style comments from Scss source code, and uses the output to automatically generate:

-* Documentation with syntax-highlighted code samples
+* Documentation for all components, with syntax-highlighted code samples
-* Autocomplete code snippets for Sublime Text 3, Vim, and PhpStorm
+* Autocomplete code snippets for all components, for use with Sublime Text 3, Vim, and PhpStorm

 ## Installation